diana309/innovationOnBoard.github.io/index.md

 description: null
 image: null
 author: null
-event-name: "IOB Introduction + Social"
+event-name: "Innovation and Non-linear Thinking + Social and Pizza"
-event-time: " Wednesday, September 20, 6:30PM, CHBE 101, UBC | 2360 East Mall Vancouver"
+event-time: " Thursday, October 19, 6:30PM, CHBE 101, UBC | 2360 East Mall Vancouver"
 event-link: "https://www.eventbrite.com/e/iob-introduction-social-tickets-715308576207?aff=oddtdtcreator"
-event-desc: Embark on an inspiring journey of entrepreneurship and innovation at the "IOB Introduction + Social" event, featuring insights, networking, and success stories from the world of startups.
+event-desc: Curious about embracing innovation and non-linear thinking?
+Dive into the essentials of this transformative approach with our lecture.
 ---
 <!-- Stay informed about our exciting workshops, seminars, and speaker series!
 Sign up now to receive the latest updates. -->